Finding the right fit is key…

 In terms of coaching, finding employment and housing, helping with health insurance, etc., we will do all that we can for every single member of Ragged Mountain Racing.
 The primary differences between the groups will be in funding and equipment allocation, and this is simply because we rely on our sponsors for these (thus, there is a limited amount of funding).

-In addition to that, we expect that our athletes will do the following:
+We expect that our athletes will do the following:

 - Represent their group with dignity and pride